singsang2/singsang2.github.io/_posts/2020-08-31-mod_2_project_statistics_models.markdown

 ---
 layout: post
-title:      "Predicting Water Well Functionality in Tanzania"
+title:      "Predicting Water Well Functionality in Tanzania Using Ensemble Model"
 date:       2020-08-31 20:32:52 -0400
 permalink:  mod_2_project_statistics_models
 ---

-Author: Sung Bae
-Date: Oct 21, 2020

 There is no doubt that water is eseential part of human life.
 Without water, humans cannot last more than 3 days.
 However, not only the water is crucial in sustaining our lives, but it plays a crucial role in the following aspects of human lives: